ember-learn/guides-source/guides/release/upgrading/current-edition/action-on-and-fn.md

 ### The `@action` Decorator

-In Ember Octane, components are no longer defined on the `actions` object of a component or controller.
+In Ember Octane, actions are no longer defined on the `actions` object of a component or controller.
 Instead, they are standard class methods decorated with the `@action` decorator.